Super-smart resources to help you win

 Government proposal writing often demands that business proposals must be submitted according to a standard format, with contents in a specific order.
 Government proposal writing sometimes even demands the use of a specific font, header, footer, margin width, and paper quality.

 It is vital to rely on a good proposal management software that can help you in every phase of the bid cycle.
-Zbizlink- proposal management and collaboration software, helps you throughout your proposal development cycle.
+ZBizlink- a proposal management and collaboration software, helps you throughout your proposal development cycle.

 From helping you identify opportunities, to finding partners who can help you win.
 From capturing requirements, to automatically getting you answers to RFP questions.
 From finding templates to creating proposals on a click.
 From planning resources to managing workflows and approvals- Zbizlink does it all!

-Zbizlink also has capture management tools and project collaboration tools to drive the proposal process so that you can focus on proposal strategy, instead of proposal logistics.
-Moreover, this is just the tip of the iceberg.
+Zbizlink also has capture management tools and project collaboration tools to drive the proposal process, so you can focus on proposal strategy, instead of proposal logistics.
+And this is just the tip of the iceberg.
 There is so much more you can do.
 Do get in touch with us firstname.lastname@example.org or visit our website www.zbizlink.com to know more.